gitzic/gitzic/NOTE.md

 - try to fix properly jsx-html `const React = fix;`
 - should sequence tab be called pattern?

+- git token should be optional and use https://raw.githubusercontent.com/apiel/zic/main/ for loading file when repo is public

 ## URL

 - https://github.com/Theodeus/tuna